xjlin0/attendees32/README.md

 - [x db currently allow non-uniq email, but duplicated email will cause send mail failure.
 - [ ] retire django summer note
 - [x] restart production docker lost all images, perhaps because docker was not installed correctly with rootless mode, thus the user become first available non-root user 1001. (resolved by add user option in production yaml)
-- [ ] modify django-allauth so that the host in the email activation link won't be http://127.0.0.1:8008/ even in production
+- [x] modify django-allauth so that the host in the email activation link won't be http://127.0.0.1:8008/ even in production.
+Perhaps Header, RequestHeader.
+Solution: use "ProxyPreserveHost On" https://stackoverflow.com/a/25225871/4257237
+- [ ] Setup Django allauth with social login https://learndjango.com/tutorials/django-allauth-tutorial
 </details>

 ## Issues: